luke-mao/pycodepractice/README.md

     docker-compose up --build --force-recreate
     ```

+4. Create the `.env` file with the `OPENAI_API_KEY` variable in the `backend` folder.
+This key is used to access the OpenAI `GPT-4o-mini` model.
+You can get the key from the OpenAI API platform.

+    ```bash
+    # open a terminal and go to the backend folder
+    cd backend
+    echo "OPENAI_API_KEY=your_openai_api_key" > .env
+    ```

+    This `.env` file is excluded from the git tracking.
+So you need to create it manually.

+    **Note**: In order to use the github actions, you also need to create a repository secret called `OPENAI_API_KEY` in the repo settings.
+You can do this by going to the repo settings -> secrets and variables -> actions -> new repository secret.
+The same api key can be used for both local and github actions.

 4. Check the `Docker Desktop`, wait until 2 services are up.

     Then open the browser and go to [http://localhost:3000](http://localhost:3000).